 I recently chanced upon this clip of Rod Stewart performing ‘The Killing of Georgie Parts I & II’ on a late-night BBC4 re-run of a Top of the Pops from 1976.
 I was completely transfixed.
 Not by nostalgia though, for a change.
 Bizarrely, scandalously I don’t recall seeing or even hearing this well-known classic before.

 I have a bit of a blind spot about Rod Stewart.
 As a kid I hated ballads.
 They were bor-ing.
 Like the kissy-wissy bits in films.
 And by the time I got into pop music in a big way Stewart was the Bawling Balladeer.
 I did go to see the Stewart musical Tonight’s the Night with a friend when it opened in 2003.
-Alas, it was written by Ben Elton and so we had to leave at the first interval.
+Alas, the book was written by Ben Elton and so we had to leave at the first interval.

 The song tells the story – remember when songs did that? – of a gay friend of Stewart’s who, rejected by his family after explaining that ‘he needed love like all the rest’, moved to New York where he ‘soon became the toast of the Great White Way’.
 But was cut down in his prime during a random mugging.

 It’s not so much the subject-matter (a true story, apparently) that got me.
 It’s the astonishing performance itself, which in its fearless extravagance and beauty seems the perfect tribute to his fallen friend.
-It’s as if Stewart, the working class footballing lad and lady-killer, is showing you with his drag queen gestures and shining androgyny what Georgie the show queen liberated in him.
+It’s as if Stewart, the Scottish working-class footballing lad and lady-killer, is showing you with his drag queen gestures and shining androgyny what Georgie the show queen liberated in him.
 (Stewart has said that he Georgie wasn’t a close friend of his personally, but that he was ‘surrounded by gay men’ at the time.)

 It’s there in the lyrics, of course: